Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

 In the toric case, $X\setminus D \cong (\C^*)^n$, and we the special Lagrangian torus fibration is simply the map $\Log: X\setminus D \to \R^n$, $\Log(z_1,\dots,z_n) = (\log|z_1|,\dots,\log|z_n|)$.
 This fibration has no singularities, and the above prescriptions work as stated.
 In the toric Fano case, we recover the Hori--Vafa superpotential \eqref{eq:hori-vafa}.

-However, in the case of $\CP^2$ with the non-toric divisor $D$, the torus fibration one singular fiber, which is a pinched torus.
-The above prescription breaks down: one finds that the superpotential defined by \eqref{eq:disk-superpotential} is not a continuous function on $\cM_L$.
-This leads one to redefine $X^\vee$ by breaking it into pieces and regluing so as to make $W$ continuous.
-This is how Auroux \cite{auroux07} derives the mirror \eqref{eq:main-lg-model}.
+In the case of $\CP^2$ with the non-toric divisor $D$, the torus fibration has one singular fiber, which is a pinched torus (a focus-focus singularity).
+The above prescription breaks down: one finds that the superpotential counting disks is not a continuous function on the moduli space of special Lagrangians.
+This leads one to redefine $X^\vee$ by breaking it into pieces and re-gluing so as to make $W$ continuous, leading to \eqref{eq:main-lg-model} \cite{auroux07}.
 We find that $X^\vee$ also admits a special Lagrangian torus fibration with one singular fiber.